Stem Cell Transplant for Multiple Myeloma and bone cancer

 Early Detection, Diagnosis, and Staging

-When should treatment for Myeloma start? — myeloma & MM can remain pretty stable in some patients for long periods.
-Some patients with onset myeloma who do not show symptoms are called smouldering myeloma.
-Patients with this condition may be recommended to wait several months before considering intervention treatment.
+When should treatment for Myeloma start?
+Myeloma and MM can remain pretty stable in some patients for long periods.
+Some patients with the onset of myeloma who do not show symptoms are called smoldering myeloma.
+Patients with this condition may be advised to wait several months before considering intervention.
 However, patients at high risk for cancer progression may start treatment immediately.
 The Regeneration Center can discuss your options and help you determine when to start treatment[3].

 cancer-multiple-myeloma-treatment-stemcells